foodwithfire/Collab-Game/Other/objects/object1.md

 make the drinker really confused, puzzled for simple things.
 This state generally lasts 8 hours.
 It is then not recommanded to drink more than 3 cans of **Lemonwater** per day (750 mL/day).

+---

+### Lore

+Lemonwater Can

+Rarity: Common

+This delicious drink is made of water, lemon juice and sugar.
+It's a good replacement for corrupted water.
+Besides, Lemonwater grants extra energy because of the Lemonalmond.

 #### End of report.